 Best Fly Tying Beginner Tool Kits

 If you want the best bang for your buck getting started, get a tool kit with all the tools you need included in one place.
 Here are a few quality options to consider.
-We recommendCabela’s Deluxe Tool Kit over their standard kit, because you get a few more tools for just a few more dollars.
-And even with quality tools, it’ll leave you room to purchase materials on top and still stay under $100.
+We want you to tie the best fly possible, so provide enough detail so you can make a solid decision about which key to purchase.

-Cabela’s deluxe kit provides all of the tools needed to tie most fly patterns.
+Cabela’s deluxe kit provides all of the tools needed to tie trout flies and most other fly patterns for many types of fish.
 However, this kit contains only tools, without materials.
 You’ll need to purchase tying materials separately, which we discuss below, or as part of a kit with tools, which we also give options for below.

-Another quality set, with just what you need no frills, but without giving up on quality is the Orvis Encounter Vice & Tool Kit.
+Another quality set, with just what you need no frills, but without giving up on quality is the Orvis Encounter Fly Tying Kit.
 This beginning fly-tying kit from is terrific, if basic.
 It includes all of the basic tools for tying flies.
 These are not super-cheap tools that are found in many kits (or we wouldn’t recommend it, you won’t find any of those kits in this article!), rather, they’re of solid quality and won’t hinder learning or limit you in the future.
 You may eventually want to upgrade the tools, but you won’t find the dull scissors or scored bobbins that seem to plague some other beginner kits.
 Perhaps the one disadvantage of this kit (compared to Cabela’s above which can be converted from one to the other) is that the vice must be used at a table with the right thickness for the clamp, and can’t be moved around like you can with one on a stand (e.g. if you want to tie at a friends, fly fishing club, or even take it in the field to “match the hatch” with a quick tie on the go.
 Some people just prefer the more solid connection to a table, but we wanted to make note of this just in case.

 Separately, Orvis also offers a combined materials / toolkit if you want to purchase both together, an even great bang for the buck.
-The great thing about this combo package, theEncounter Fly-Tying Kit, is that Orvis provides sufficient to tie up to 16 different fly patterns.
+The great thing about this combo package, the Encounter Fly-Tying Kit, is that Orvis provides sufficient to tie up to 16 different fly patterns.
 It also includes a DVD by Tim Flagler of Tightline Productions, which covers how to tie each fly in high-quality video, another bonus for this kit.

 A couple of general things to be aware of purchasing kits at this price level.
 Sometimes the vises may work well for most hook sizes, but aren’t as refined as needed to hold exceptionally small (e.g. size 20+) or exceptionally large (e.g. 2/0) hooks.
 Also, these kits sometimes have dull scissors and scored bobbins (which results in accidentally cutting thread at random).